 - Gorn: Casshan: Robot Hunter milks the fact all its enemies are Mecha-Mooks for all it's worth.
 Casshan literally tears his enemies apart with his bare hands — the first OVA has one Ridiculously Human Robot get its eye punched so hard it smashes, and then his head is literally ripped off of its shoulders and presented to its master, artery-like wires and cables dangling, living long enough to gurgle a final hail to the Black King.

-- Heroic Sacrifice: Casshan manages to defeat the Black King, but at the cost of his robotic body wearing down and him dying.
+- Casshan manages to defeat the Black King, but at the cost of his death.

 - La Résistance: Luna works for them, and supplies them with the plans to her anti-robot gun.